Why make Beeswax Wraps? Beeswax wraps are a very practical and popular alternative to plastic wraps for a variety of uses in the kitchen.

 - sheets/blankets or newspaper to protect surfaces.

-USEFUL TIP Beeswax when it hardens is very difficult to remove from items, so consider using old utensils that you are happy to only use for this purpose.
+Now a tip.
+Beeswax when it hardens is very difficult to remove from items, so consider using old utensils that you are happy to only use for this purpose.
 You can keep them to use again of course.
 I also keep the baking paper to reuse next time.
 And do cover all surfaces with layers of newspaper, old sheets etc. Otherwise, expect to spend quite a bit of time on clean up!

-- The wax will have started to set a little at this stage.
+- The wax will have started to harden at this stage.
 So now use a warm iron over the top sheet of paper to remelt the wax and spread it over the whole area of the fabric.
 Take your time and work out from the middle to the edges to make sure the wax is even.
 Watch out if you have put too much wax on the fabric as it will ooze out beyond the edges of the fabric, and even potentially past the edges of the paper.
 (Which is why you need good protection on your working surface.)

 - Peel back the top paper.
 Lift up the wrap off the bottom paper and hold vertically for a few seconds to allow the wax to start to set.
 (You can gently wave it back and forward to speed this up a bit.)
 This will take only a few second to set, although the fabric will still feel warm.
 Then lay down or hang up your wrap to cool and set fully.